 Malbec is another wine that might not have had a permanent home in Oregon up until a few years ago.
 It comes from a grape that was commonly grown in Argentina and even New Zealand thanks to the warm climates those areas offer, but it has also found a home in Northwest Oregon.
-The flavor is full bodied with notes of blackberry, plum, and even smoke to give it a rich feel.
+The flavour is full-bodied with notes of blackberry, plum, and even smoke to give it a rich feel.

-While Nebbiolo wine comes from a grape that is also used in famously expensive wines like Barolo and Barbaresco, in this case, it is more affordable and more approachable.
-But it still doesn’t take away from the flavor, which remains full-bodied and can have hints of cherry, anise, rose, and leather.
-The grape can be temperamental to properly grow, but when made into wine, you are left with a rich and overall unique flavor.
+While Nebbiolo wine comes from a grape that is also used infamously expensive wines like Barolo and Barbaresco, in this case, it is more affordable and more approachable.
+But it still doesn’t take away from the flavour, which remains full-bodied and can have hints of cherry, anise, rose, and leather.
+The grape can be temperamental to properly grow, but when made into wine, you are left with a rich and overall unique flavour.

 Five Things You Need To Know About Oregon Wine